-Using the international copyright symbol informs others that copyright exists in your work and indicates that they should obtain permission from you to use your work.
-This article provides you a greater understanding of the purpose and benefits of using the international copyright symbol.
+A copyright symbol informs others that copyright exists in your work.
+It also indicates that those who use (or want to use) your intellectual property should obtain permission from you.
+This article provides a greater understanding of the purpose and benefits of using the international copyright symbol.

 Why You Should Use the International Copyright Symbol

 Some people believe that if a work doesn’t bear a copyright symbol, then that work isn’t protected by copyright law.
 This isn’t true.
 In most circumstances, the use of the copyright symbol isn’t mandatory.

 However, the symbol © is used universally to identify a work protected by copyright and to indicate its copyright owner.
 The symbol isn’t required in the leading copyright convention, the Berne Copyright Treaty (to which 176 countries belong, including the U.S. and Canada).
 It remains a requirement in another copyright convention, the Universal Copyright Convention.

 The information in this article discusses Berne member countries’ use, or non-mandatory use, of the copyright symbol.

 In general, a copyright symbol is a reminder to the world at large that copyright exists in the work.
 Its main purpose is to identify the work’s copyright owner.
 By doing so, it also helps people who want to use the work locate the copyright owner and obtain permission to use it.
 Also, it shows the work’s first year of publication.

 Using a copyright notice doesn’t require copyright registration of a work or any specific permission.
 If there is a copyright symbol, and you search your country’s copyright office there is no guarantee that that you will find the work registered in the copyright office.